douglasameh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Using the ls command to display the contents list of your current directory
+script that changes the working directory to the user’s home directory